I'm a PhD student, researching Physics & cybersecurity analyst

 How does this help?
 Well, If I send you something that is top secret, by microwaves, and an evil eavesdropper (let’s call her Eve) tries to examine it, there will always be bits of it she can’t know about.
 Sad Eve is sad.
 I hid the secret bit where she can’t find it!
 Sure, she knows a bit of what I’m trying to say, but she can’t know all of it.
 So I’m going to capitalise on that.
 Ta-da, we have a secret!

-Tinkering with satellites, coding a new phone app for secret messages, playing with our atomic clock, building model phones, teaching workshops, reading about new science.
+My Typical Day: Tinkering with satellites, playing with our atomic clock, building model phones, teaching workshops, reading about new science.

 I don’t like to sit at a desk.
 Desks are boring.
 I wear comfy jeans to work so I can crawl around in the lab and get my hands dirty playing with our machines and different bits of kit (the cryostat is my favourite- it cools things down to 0.01K.
 That’s pretty much the coldest you can get).
 I don’t just work on my own project too- there’s always other stuff to be doing- some of the projects going on in the lab include looking at lasers and how they work and seeing if quantum computers and teleportation are possible.